That dollar amount results from a 42% increase compared to $1.025 billion 5 years earlier in 2019.

 Below are exports from Togo that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Togo’s goods trail Togolese importer spending on foreign products.

-Togo has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related product category, particularly for refined petroleum oils, petroleum coke, coal and petroleum gas.
+Togo has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related product category, particularly for cars, trucks and motorcycles.

 Togo’s Export Companies